mktwohy/Knitting-Calculator/README.md

 # Purpose
 My sister is a knitter, and she came to me with a problem one day; when increasing or decreasing a large row, it is difficult to figure out the pattern for combining or adding stitches.
 Noticing that this can be simplified into an array problem, I spent the next few weeks writing this program.

+The program itself is a complete mess because I wrote code as I made solved the problem with pen & paper.
+Furthermore, this is not an Object Oriented solution, so my use of classes is unnecessary and complicated.
+In hindsight, I should've written it in Python.

 # Explanation
 For this project, one main challenge was conretely describing how elements are distributed on an array.
 So, an optimal array - that is, an evenly distributed array - is simplifed to chunks.
 A chunk is made of either blank space or elements, depending on what dominates the array.